-Check our website homepage for updates on Workshop & Clinic dates, times, and room locations.
+Check our website homepage for a link to Workshop & Clinic dates, times, and room locations.
+These are scheduled at the beginning of the school year.

-Future workshops are being planned at Martin Murphy Middle School, and at RAFT, Resource Area For Teaching in San Jose.
+Future workshops are being planned at RAFT, Resource Area For Teaching in San Jose.

 Contact us if you wish to host a workshop/clinic.